imner0/streambot/readme.md

 ## Please Follow me so you know whenever I release a new Project!❤️‍🔥
-### Incase you are having trouble deploying bot you may hire developer we have reasonable rates [click here](https://t.me/LazyPrincessSupport)
+### Incase you are having trouble deploying bot you may hire developer we have reasonable rates )

 ## 🍁 About This Bot :